programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 ```

 If you save and reload, you should be able to move around and zoom in and out.
 Note that the model is not being rotated, moved or resized, but it is the camera that is being moved.
-If you want the camera to continuously rotate, you can uncomment out the ```controls.autoRotate``` but you must also add the call to update the controls in the render function, ie
+If you want the camera to continuously rotate, you can uncomment out the ```controls.autoRotate``` but you must also add the call to update the controls in the render function, i.e.

 Change:
 ```